One-Way Functions Imply Secure Computation in a Quantum World: Acknowledgments

 \section{Acknowledgments}

 The authors are grateful to the Simons Institute programs on {\em Lattices: Algorithms, Complexity and Cryptography}, and {\em The Quantum Wave in Computing} for fostering this collaboration.
 Thanks also to Alex Grilo, Huijia Lin, Fang Song, and Vinod Vaikuntanathan for discussions about similarities and differences with \cite{GLSV}.
-A.C. is supported by DoE under grant DOD ONR Federal.
+A.C. is supported by Vannevar Bush Faculty Fellowship N00014-17-1-3025.
 This material is based on work supported in part by DARPA under Contract No. HR001120C0024 (for DK).
 Any opinions, findings and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the United States Government or DARPA.

 \ifsubmission \else \fi